INDEX - ENVIRONMENT

 The builder of the Hawaiian Superferry is Austal USA.
 They have constructed other Westpac Express ships that are virtually identical to the Hawaiian Superferry conforming to the same military specs.
 They are used to ferry US Marines, and their equipment, between Okinawa and other Japanese islands.
 Is any of that cargo ever contaminated with DU?
 Will the Superferry be?

 Keep in mind that the board of the Superferry corporation is chaired by John Lehman (Reagan Secretary of the Navy 1981-87), a veteran of the neo-con Heritage Foundation and Project for the New American Century.
-He has been joined on the board by several associates from his investment consulting firm, Lehman Inc. Interestingly, one board member, John Shirley, has been a consultant to Lehman and has 34 years of experience in senior positions at the Navy Division of Naval Reactors.
+He has been joined on the board by several associates from his investment consulting firm, Lehman Inc. Interestingly, one board member, John Shirley, has been a consultant to Lehman and has 34 years of experience in senior positions at the Navy Division of Nuclear Reactors.

 Pacific Business News reported on March 26, 2005, that with Lehman’s expertise, the Superferry plans to operate a Westpac Express, essentially to carry military equipment and ferry vehicles from Oahu to the Big Island on a daily basis.
 Lehman told PBN that “This logistical plan will make it easier for soldiers to train when the Stryker Brigade comes to Hawaii.
 The brigade will be stationed on Oahu and conduct training exercises on the Big Island.”